Babyface (musician): Acting

 In 1994, he appeared and performed on an episode of Beverly Hills, 90210, entitled "Mr. Walsh Goes to Washington (Part 2)".

 In the mid-1990s, Edmonds and his then-wife Tracey Edmonds expanded into the business of motion pictures.
-Upon setting up Edmonds Entertainment Group, the company producing films such as Soul Food (1997), Josie and the Pussycats (2001), and also the soundtrack for the film The Prince of Egypt (1998), which included contributions from numerous artists, including Mariah Carey and Whitney Houston.
-They also executive produced the BET reality series College Hill (2004-2009).
-Edmonds also worked with David Foster to compose "The Power of the Dream", the official song of the 1996 Summer Olympics, performed by superstar Céline Dion.
+Upon setting up Edmonds Entertainment Group, the company producing the films Soul Food (1997), Josie and the Pussycats (2001), and also the soundtrack for the film The Prince of Egypt (1998), which included contributions from numerous artists, including Mariah Carey and Whitney Houston.
+They also executive produced the BET reality series College Hill (2004–2009).
+Edmonds also worked with David Foster to compose "The Power of the Dream", the official song of the 1996 Summer Olympics, performed by Céline Dion.
 Linda Thompson provided the lyrics.

 Babyface also participated as a duet partner on the Fox reality show Celebrity Duets (2006).

 He was portrayed by Wesley Jonathan in the 2015 Lifetime biopic Whitney and is portrayed by actor Gavin Houston in the Lifetime biopic based on Toni Braxton entitled Un-Break My Heart, which premiered on the network in early 2016.

 In 2016, Babyface competed on season 23 of Dancing with the Stars.
 He was partnered with professional dancer Allison Holker.
 He and Holker were eliminated on the fourth week of competition and finished in 11th place along with Vanilla Ice and Witney Carson.

 Soda Pop Records

 Edmonds founded his record label Soda Pop Records in 2009.
-Since founding the label he has signed R&B icons K-Ci & JoJo, releasing their first album for the label entitled My Brother's Keeper.
-In 2013 Babyface secured a distribution deal with E1 Music for the label.
+He has signed the R&B duo K-Ci & JoJo, who released their fifth album, My Brother's Keeper (2013), as the label's first project.
+In 2013, Babyface secured a distribution deal with E1 Music for the label.

 Personal life

-In 1990, Babyface met Tracey McQuarn when she auditioned for the music video for his song "Whip Appeal".
-They married on September 5, 1992, and have two sons, Brandon and Dylan.
-On January 7, 2005, Tracey filed for divorce in Los Angeles County Superior Court, citing irreconcilable differences.
-In October 2005, Babyface and Tracey announced that they were ending their marriage of thirteen years.

 In 2007, Babyface began dating his backup dancer Nicole "Nikki" Pantenburg (former backup dancer for and personal friend of Janet Jackson).
-Babyface and Pantenburg have a daughter, Payton, born in 2008.
+Babyface and Pantenburg have a daughter born in 2008.
 The pair married on May 17, 2014.
 In July 2021, they announced that their marriage would be ending after seven years.